-|establish a basic state pension of £400 per week for both men and women irrespective of previous national insurance contributions payable at 74 and over
+|establish a basic state pension of £500 per week, irrespective of previous national insurance contributions, payable at 75 and over|

-|allow people to choose if they wish to retire earlier, fixing their pension payment at the level on the retirement scale at the age of retirement|
+|allow people to choose if they wish to retire earlier than 75, fixing their pension payment at a level on the retirement scale at the age of retirement|

 |raising the bottom age and the top of the scale by one year every five years.|

-|exempt pensioners at 74 and over from education, health and council taxes.
-The abolition of taxes on savings will also end the double taxation of pensioners incomes
+|exempt pensioners at 75 and over from education, health and council taxes.
+The abolition of taxes on savings will also end the double taxation of pensioners’ incomes|

-|change the way state pensions are administered by establishing independent pension funds that will issue debt to finance pension payments and reclaim the total value of pensions paid from an individual’s estate.
+|change the way state pensions are administered by establishing independent pension funds that will issue debt to finance pension payments and then reclaim the total value of state pensions paid from an individual’s estate.
 The Government would make up the shortfall between amounts paid and those reclaimed|

 |provide free social care or vouchers to cover the cost of care|

 The current state pension system is a mess.
 The basic pension is insufficient for people to live on and, for many, has to be topped up by benefits.